The Paleo Diet is an effort to eat like we used to back in the day…WAY back in the day. If a caveman couldn’t eat it, neither can you.

 I don’t like keeping track of how much I’ve eaten or obsessing over how many grams of a particular nutrient I’ve had.
 Not only do I hate counting calories, but I know that calories are really only half of the battle, as they’re not all created equal – 400 calories of Doritos do NOT affect your body in the same way as 400 calories of high-quality vegetables and protein.

 Fortunately, if you can expand your horizons and remove certain types of food from your diet, you can stop worrying about counting calories FOREVER (sorry, the Count – ah ah ah).
-I’d love to suggest a particular type of eating that doesn’t require counting a single calorie AND allows you to eat as much as you want.
-Oh, and it will help you lose weight, build muscle, and get in the best shape of your life.
+I’d love to suggest a particular type of eating that doesn’t require counting a single calorie AND allows you to eat until you’re no longer hungry.
+Oh, and it can help you lose weight, build muscle, and get in the best shape of your life.

 I’m talking about the Paleo Diet.